 Gut health seems to be an ever-present topic of conversation when discussing general nutrition.
 And with good reason: the health of your gut microbiome—the collection of live bacteria and yeast residing in your lower intestines—can potentially influence everything from digestion to mental health to immunity.

 If your gut is in healthy balance so that it contains more “good” microbes than “bad” ones, the rest of your body is likely to be in balance, too.
 So, how do you keep your gut happy?
 Probiotics and prebiotics can both play a significant role in the health of your microbiome.
 Here, we’ll share what they can do and ways to include them in your diet.

-Probiotics are beneficial bacteria found in certain foods and supplements that are similar to those naturally found in your gut.
-When you eat these “good” probiotic bacteria, they can help repopulate your gut microbiome and change the balance of bacterial species residing there.
-This can be especially helpful after a course of antibiotics, which wipes out good bacteria along with the bad.
-In fact, a large body of research suggests that probiotic supplements can help alleviate diarrhea associated with taking antibiotics.
+Probiotics are bacteria found in certain foods and supplements that are similar to those naturally found in your gut.
+When you ingest probiotic bacteria, they can help repopulate your gut microbiome and change the balance of bacterial species residing there.

 - Cultured cottage cheese